praistrick/Monte-Carlo-Markov-Chain-Implementation/README.md

 ## Metropolis-Hastings Algorithm

 The Metropolis-Hastings Algorithm is arguably one of the most popular MCMC algorithms due to its simplicity, uniqueness, and effectiveness.
-It involves constructing a markov chain, using a function that is proportional to the target distribution
+It involves constructing a markov chain, using a function that is proportional to the target distribution to determine